radiantlogic-v8/documentation-new/documentation/installation/certificate-management.md

 Certificates are used to encrypt this communication and to authenticate each party involved.
 This guide explains how to securely configure and manage certificates for self-managed Identity Data Management deployments in a Kubernetes environment.

-This guide covers the following topics:

-- Components in a deployment that require certificates and certificate types
-- Interaction between pod-level certificates and ingress TLS termination
-- Correct SAN configuration to support pod scaling (up to 5+ replicas)
-- Dual certificate verification at both ingress and pod levels
-- TLS passthrough for maintaining end-to-end encryption
-- Migrating from JKS to PKCS12 format due to JKS deprecation
+This guide provides details on how to secure, scale, and automate TLS certificate management for self-managed Identity Data Management deployments, including ingress termination, pod-level encryption, keystore modernization, and lifecycle automation.

-## Components That Require Certificates
+## Components and certificates matrix

 | Component                     | Certificate Type | Ports Used   | SANs Requirement                      |
 |------------------------------|------------------|--------------|---------------------------------------|